 Stuff like saving face and people being indirect or lying bugged me sometimes.
 There are sometimes big differences in the ways of doing things and then there are sometimes subtle things that can get to you like for example, smoking.

 The laws or people's ability to follow them is not that strict.
 And in some restaurants people will smoke.
 Or sometimes like in Korea they'll smoke in the bathroom.
 In some restaurants in China they'll throw their trash and butts on the floor.

 The food is different...
 I hope you like Chinese, Korean, Japanese or whoever's food you'll be eating

 Sometimes the lack of diversity stunk, but it wasn't a big deal for me.
 It is different and you won't be able to get what you usually eat.
 Foreign restaurants like Thai, Italian or Mexican aren't common and you'll only find those in the big cities.

 They'll also cost a lot more and probably not taste as good as they do back home.

 I just adapted and when I first went to Asia (Taiwan) I was a vegetarian.
 I got along o.k.
 In fact I ate out in Taiwanese restaurants for like almost 2 years straight before cooking anything.

 Expect a lack of diversity in the supermarkets too.

 They're staring because you look like an ALIEN

-If you look different from them then they are going to stare at you.
+If you look different from them then they are going to stare at you (at least in some places).
 This can get annoying.
 Many are not taught that staring is bad.
 If you are in a city with a lot of foreigners then fewer people will stare at you.